NATO Architecture Framework: Methodology

-Viewpoints (Grid representation)
+Architecture Viewpoints (Grid representation)

-NAFv4 Chapter 3 defines viewpoints (where you a looking from) allowing the description of architecture views (what you see).
-It details a two-dimensional classification scheme for the standardized architecture viewpoints, this serves as the baseline for any NAF-Compliant architecture effort.
-To aid architects, these viewpoints are organized into a logical and consistent manner and presented as a “grid”.
+NAFv4 Chapter 3 defines architecture viewpoints which describe the content, concerns addressed, usage and representation.

+NAF Architecture Viewpoints serve as the baseline for any NAF-Compliant architecture description effort.

+To aid architects, these viewpoints are organized into a logical and consistent manner and presented as a “grid” similar to that used for the Zachman Framework.
 This ‘grid’ structure, represents the various ‘subjects of concern’ (rows) and ‘aspects of concern’ (columns), as shown below:

-The selection of Viewpoints must be tailored to the specific architecture effort; i.e. suitable Viewpoints need to be identified in the grid, should additional Viewpoints be required they must be defined.
+The selection of Architecture Viewpoints must be tailored to the stakeholder concerns associated with the architecture task.
+Suitable Viewpoints need to be identified in the grid, should additional Viewpoints be required they must be defined.

-A View is specified by a Viewpoint, this prescribes the concepts, models, analysis techniques and visualizations that are provided by the View.
+A View is specified by an Architecture Viewpoint, this prescribes the concepts, models, analysis techniques and visualizations that are provided by the View.